nebular161/Funkinized-Engine/README.md

 - VS Community 2019
 - VS Code (Optional)

-Now we need to install some libraries, open up the 'libraries' batch (.bat) file to make it install the required files.
+Now we need to install some libraries, run the 'update' batch (.bat) file to make it install the required files.

 Then we need to install some gits:
 - Git https://git-scm.com/download (For the git setup, leave everything to its default settings)